wanminz/hci-production-problems/pp-03/readme.md

 unless you’ve already begun a repository on a group member’s computer. **That will be your shared repository for Project 2.**

-3. List the names of your group members here:
+3. List the names of your group members here: Dasha Day Hisoler, Kelly Perez, Stive Tenorio

 4. Copy and paste the URL for your group’s GitHub organization here: